Order of Visit: High Point #9

 Trip Summary

-Since we were traveling full-time and living out of our RV, we weren’t game for braving anything quite that cold in early fall.
+In early November 2018, we initially planned to stay in nearby Clemson, SC.
+However, a major cold front moved in, bringing freezing temperatures with it.
+Since we were traveling full-time and living out of our RV then, we weren’t game for braving anything quite that cold in early fall.
 Especially, since Charleston was just a few short hours away with its balmy weather and beaches calling our name.

 After parking, we set off on the trail toward the summit on foot.
 It was a beautiful, warm day and we worked up a bit of a sweat on our hike.
-The trail was beautifully maintained, with white blazes marking the way – and we noticed tons of irises pushing in bloom on the side of the trail.
+The trail was beautifully maintained, with white blazes marking the way – and we spotted tons of wild irises pushing in bloom on the side of the trail.

 As we neared the summit, we had to cross the roadway once again and followed the hiker signs.
-The last stretch took us up some stairs and finally out onto some rocks where we could see for miles and miles.
+The last stretch took us up some stairs and finally onto some rocks where we could see for miles and miles.

-Lucky for us, the rock containing the plaque at the summit was still outside the construction zone.
+Luckily, the rock containing the plaque at the summit was still outside the construction zone.
 And we managed to get a few photos – with all that classy chainlink fencing as a backdrop.

 Details